demisto/content/Packs/GoogleChronicleBackstory/Integrations/GoogleChronicleBackstory/README.md

 Use the Chronicle integration to retrieve Asset alerts or IOC Domain matches as Incidents.
 Use it to fetch a list of infected assets based on the indicator accessed.
 This integration also provides reputation and threat enrichment of indicators observed in the enterprise.

+**Note:** The `gcb-list-alerts` command would fetch both Asset as well as User alerts if any specific alert type is not specified.
+In this case, the total number of alerts fetched might not match with the value of the page_size argument and this is a known behaviour with respect to the endpoint from which we are fetching the alerts.

 ## Configure Chronicle on Cortex XSOAR
 ---